Dioptas/Dioptas/Documentation/calibration.rst

   - then search one peak for one diffraction ring (the current peak number will automatically increase)
-  - or deselect the automatic increase checkbox and click several spots on the first ring, or any ring you like (with the appropriate peak number selected)
+  - or deselect the automatic increase checkbox and click several spots on the first ring, or any ring you like (with the corresponding peak number selected)

 The Calibration and Refinement Process
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~